rpylipow/bike_rack/README.md

 # Chicago Bike Racks

-Node app to find bike rack in Chicago Neighborhoods
+Node app to find bike rack in Chicago Neighborhoods.
+Currently, this is only showing racks in the loop neighborhood, but I'm planning on adding more soon.

 ## Resources
 - [open data api](http://dev.socrata.com/foundry/#/data.cityofchicago.org/cbyb-69xx)